reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/c8y/binaries/c8y_binaries_get.md

 For non text based binaries or if the output should be saved to file, the output parameter should be used to write the file directly to a local file.

+When downloading a binary it is useful to use the outputFileRaw global parameter and to use one of the following references:

+* \{filename} - Filename found in the Content-Disposition response header
+* \{id} - An id like value found in the request path (/inventory/binaries/12345 => 12345)
+* \{basename} - The last path section of the request path (/some/nested/url/withafilename.json => withafilename.json)

 ```
 c8y binaries get [flags]